Search for heavy long-lived multi-charged particles in the full LHC Run 2 $pp$ collision data at $\sqrt{s}$ = 13 TeV using the ATLAS detector: Expected background estimation

 The expected background rate is estimated by using an ABCD method~\cite{EXOT-2012-10} in which the plane of two uncorrelated variables is divided into regions A, B, C, and D as shown in \Fig{\ref{fig:AbcdPlanes}}.
 Region D is defined as the signal region using the final selection cuts on the $S$(TRT \dEdx{}) and $S$(MDT \dEdx{}) for the ${z=2}$ search and on the TRT \fHT{} and $S$(MDT \dEdx{}) for the ${z>2}$ search, with regions A, B, and C as control regions.

-The final selection cuts are set based on the following considerations: \begin{itemize} \item the number of expected background events in the D region should be kept minimal to provide more stringent exclusion limits if nothing is observed in this region or to increase the excess significance in the alternative case; \item the signal inefficiency should be kept minimal ($\leq\SI{5}{\percent}$); \item the numbers of data events in the control regions should remain statistically significant ($>5$ events) in order to not introduce a large statistical uncertainty on the number of events expected in the D region from background processes. \end{itemize}
+The final selection cuts are set based on the following considerations: \begin{itemize} \item the number of expected background events in the D region should be kept minimal to provide more stringent exclusion limits if nothing is observed in this region or to increase the excess significance in the alternative case; \item the fraction of simulated signal events not satisfying at least one selection requirement should be kept minimal ($\leq\SI{5}{\percent}$); \item the numbers of data events in the control regions should remain statistically significant ($>5$ events) in order to not introduce a large statistical uncertainty on the number of events expected in the D region from background processes. \end{itemize}

 If two or more candidates from the same event appear on the ABCD plane, only one is retained and shown on the plane according to a `D-C-B-A-$\pT{}$' ranking to avoid double-counting events.
 This ranking is first established by choosing an MCP candidate going from the most to the least populated region in signal simulation: D$\rightarrow$C$\rightarrow$B$\rightarrow$A. If there are two or more MCP candidates in the event and in the same region, the highest-$\pT{}$ one is chosen.
 The fraction of events in data with two or more candidates on the ABCD plane in the same event is \SI{0.01}{\percent} and \SI{0.06}{\percent} for the ${z=2}$ and ${z>2}$ cases, respectively.